lamboto/wc-predictor/README.md

 ## Where the data comes from

 Out of the box the app ships with fixtures hard-coded in `fixtures.js` (the official FIFA 2026 draw, 6 Dec 2025) and seeded into `data.json` once.
-In **manual mode** that schedule is static and the PM edits matches/results from the terminal via `admin.js` (see Admin section).
+In **manual mode** that schedule is static and the DEV edits matches/results from the terminal via `admin.js` (see Admin section).

 ## Live data via football-data.org (optional)